Connect with us

 Or Dagan, Long Island University Post and Carlo Schuengel, Vrije Universiteit Amsterdam

 Imagine a sudden rustle in the tall grass.
-A ripple of alarm passes through the group of early humans who together amid ancient, rugged terrain.
+A ripple of alarm passes through the group of early humans who live together amid ancient, rugged terrain.
 In the center of the encampment, a 3-year-old child – let’s call her Raina – stumbles and falls, her eyes wide with fear.

 Without hesitation, her mother sweeps her up into her protective arms, while her grandmother quickly gathers herbs and leaves to create a pungent smokescreen to deter lurking predators.
 Simultaneously, Raina’s father and uncles move swiftly to the outskirts of the camp, their vigilant eyes scanning for signs of danger.